MikhailMosolov/RepData_PeerAssessment1/PA1_template.md

 ###### Inference: data imputing significantly decreased number of days with 0-5000 step count and noticeably augmented number of days
 ###### with 10000-15000 step count.
 There is a 3041 step augmentation in 1st quartile, mean and median values increased by
 ###### 1412 and 367 steps respectively.
+###### While ignoring NA at the beginning of EDA does't give such a large differene.
+Due to artificially aumented days of mesurments, 1st and 3rd quartiles increased, while
+###### mean and median values remaind almost the same.

 ### Are there differences in activity patterns between weekdays and weekends?